 About the Author

 Dr. Jose Reyna is a physical therapist and board-certified orthopedic clinical specialist with MovementX in Portland, OR.
-A native Oregonian, Dr. Reyna currently teaches at the University of Western States and is an active member of the American Physical Therapy Association (APTA).
+A native Oregonian, Jose Reyna currently teaches at the University of Western States and is an active member of the American Physical Therapy Association (APTA).
 He currently serves on the Cultural and Minority Affairs committee within the Oregon Physical Therapy Association.